tttor/ctrl-foundation/method/README.md

 * `policy-based` (policy-search, policy iteration)
   * improve the policy directly by calculating the derivative of the future expected reward with respect to the policy parameters.
   * learn a parameterized policy that can select actions without consulting a value function
   * pros and cons
     * (+) a policy may be easier to learn than action values or action advantages;
-          apply to a wider range of problems, eg when Q-fn is too complex
+          eg when Q-fn is too complex
-    * (+) parametrized policies allows for scaling RL into high dimensional continuous action spaces by reducing the search space of possible policies;
-          easily applied to continuous action space, since capable of learning stochastic policies
+    * (+) parameterized policies allows
+       * if with continuous policy parameterization, the action probabilities change smoothly as a function of the learned parameter, Largely because of this, stronger convergence guarantees are available for policy-gradient methods than for action-value methods.
-    * (+) faster convergence rate
+    * (+) allows task-appropriate pre-structured policies, such as
-    * (+) allows task-appropriate pre-structured policies, such as movement primitives to be integrated straightforwardly, imitation learning from an expert's demonstrations can be used to obtain an initial estimate for the policy parameters
+      * movement primitives to be integrated straightforwardly,
+      * imitation learning from an expert's demonstrations can be used to obtain an initial estimate for the policy parameters
     * (+) directly optimize the quantity of interest while remaining stable under function approximation (given a sufficiently small learning rate)
     * (+) less susceptible to error in the presence of noise on properties of the controlled POMDP